Emily Crawford, DVM

-Emily Crawford is the founder and owner of Waterbury Veterinary Hospital She received her Doctorate of Veterinary Medicine from The Ohio State University in 1999, fulfilling her childhood dream of becoming a veterinarian.
-As a child she learned to love all creatures: her family bred and raised terriers, she rode and worked with horses at every opportunity, and spent endless hours at the nearby Cincinnati Zoo.
+Emily Crawford is the founder and owner of Waterbury Veterinary Hospital.
+She is Fear Free certified.
+She received her Doctorate of Veterinary Medicine from The Ohio State University in 1999, fulfilling her childhood dream of becoming a veterinarian.
+As a child she learned to love all creatures: Her family bred and raised terriers, she rode and worked with horses at every opportunity, and spent endless hours at the nearby Cincinnati Zoo.
 During veterinary school she worked as an emergency equine technician and also as a research assistant studying cancer treatments in dogs and people.

 After receiving her veterinary degree she received additional training at the Angell Animal Medical Center of Western New England during a year-long internship.
 She moved to Vermont in June, 2000 and practiced in Hanover, NH for several years prior to relocating to Waterbury in 2006.

 Her specific areas of interest include oncology, feline-specific diseases, pain management and geriatric care.
 She enjoys challenging medical cases and prides herself on Waterbury Veterinary Hospital's level of quality care.
 While not practicing medicine and managing WVH she enjoys gardening, mountain biking, Nordic skiing, and snowboarding.
-She lives in Waterbury Center with her husband Nolan, kids Sophie and Evan, dogs Sadie and Cedric, and cats Oscar and Willow.
+She lives in Waterbury Center with her husband Nolan, kids Sophie and Evan, dogs Sadie and Otter, and cat Willow.

 Rebecca Farrell, DVM

 Becci, a native Burlington Vermonter, always dreamed of being a veterinarian.
 In 2001 she received her Doctorate in Veterinary Medicine from Purdue University.
 Dr. Becci is Fear Free certified.